Vorvong and Sorvong: The hills of Kirirom National Park

 There are two hills in Kirirom National Park — Phnom Sruoch District and Kampong Speu Province —which were named in honor of the two heroic princely brothers, Vorvong and Sorvong.
 The name "Kirirom" which means "Happy Mountain" name was given to the area by King Monivong in the 1930s to the mountain which were named Vorvong and Sorvong before then.

 Translations

 First translation in Thai by future King Ang Duong around 1860

 During his residence in Thailand, Ang Duong composed poetry, authored and published classical Cambodian literature and historical works and later promoted the enactment of a comprehensive reformed legal codex and participated in the artistic development of Khmer classical dance.
 He translated the Cambodian folktale Vorvong and Sorvong into the Thai language as a birthday present for Thai Crown prince Mongkut.

 Translation in French by Auguste Pavie in 1903

 Auguste Pavie, a French civil servant, obtained the folk legend version he wrote down from an "Old Uncle Nip" in Samraongtong District.
 The story was put into writing in Battambang.

+In 1970, Khmer scholar Ly Theam Teng published the full legend of Vorvong and Sorvong in verse from a palm-leaf manuscripts which he had recovered.
+The epic matched the narrative written down 70 years prior by Auguste Pavie.